lucas-gomes-santana/Dinossaur-Google-Game/README.md

 ## License

-This repository is licensed under the Unlicense license.
-In other words, this project is in the public domain and can be used without any restrictions.
+This repository is licensed under [Unlicense](https://github.com/lucas-gomes-santana/Dinossaur-Google-Game/blob/main/LICENSE).In other words, this project is in the public domain and can be used without any restrictions.

 <br>